Reclassified/NetSilencer/README.md

 ### Usage

+1. Clone this repository.
+2. Compile the program using your preferred C# development environment.
+3. Run the program, specifying the port you want to listen on.
+4. Connect to the listening port and send your shellcode for execution.

 To scan a target for open ports, simply run the executable and provide the target's hostname or IP address.
 By default, NetSilencer scans common ports from 1 to 1024.
 You can specify a custom port or range of ports using the -p option.

 NetSilencer [-p <port>] <target>